sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/temperature/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video is dominated by warm tones, such as reds, oranges, or yellows.
+- The video predominantly features warm tones such as reds, oranges, or yellows, with no obvious cool tones except possibly black, white, or gray.

 </details>